top of page

 On some days, 9am seminars may not be attainable for us.
 Especially if we have to take the person we care for to a last minute appointment.
 This should not stop us from getting the most out of our university experience.

-We can kindly explain to our tutors or lecturers (via email if we feel more comfortable) our situation and ask for the option to attend a different seminar group at a later time.
-Or even better, if there are any extra resources or recordings that we can benefit from.
+We can explain to our tutors or lecturers (via email if we feel more comfortable) our situation and ask for the option to attend a different seminar group at a later time.
+Or even better, to find out if there are any extra resources or recordings that we can benefit from.

 9. Buy colour catchers for the washing machine